postmanlabs/labs-docs/v6/postman_for_publishers/api_network/api_submission_guidelines.md

 #### 5. Requests and Responses

-   Make sure the objective of your API requests is clearly documented.
    Ensure you document resource descriptions, endpoints and methods, and parameters clearly with examples.
 Specify request and response examples.
 The following screen illustrates an example of this:

    [![request-response](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Network-Req-Resp.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Network-Req-Resp.png)